-1. It will cost you just pennies to make - 1 cup costs less than a $1 to make while a top commercial oat milk brand costs three times as much.
+1. It will cost you just pennies to make - 1 cup costs less than a $1 to make while a top store-bought brand costs three times as much.

-2. Your homemade milk will be free of preservatives or chemical additives, and be higher in nutrition.
+2. Your homemade milk will be naturally dairy-free, vegan, gluten free and free of preservatives or chemical additives, and be higher in nutrition.

 3. Convenience.
 You can make as much or as little as you need, or even fresh daily.